“Nearly every morning I go to the attic to blow the stuffy air out of my lungs,

 this sunshine, the cloudless skies, while this lasts I cannot be unhappy.”

-about this amazing tree and its journey, inspiring not only Anne Frank, but many others to this day, as it lives on from it original home in Amsterdam, as a young cutting in Emma Thompson’s Garden and the grounds of UCS and how I came to be inspired to paint it.
+Read the full story of this amazing tree and it’s journey, inspiring not only Anne Frank, but many others still to this day, as it lives on from it’s original home in Amsterdam, as a young cutting in Emma Thompson’s Garden and another in the grounds of UCS and how I came to be inspired to paint it.

 “How wonderful it is that no one has to wait but can start right now